safeledger logo

 Dubai Freezone Business Setup Costs

-The fee to set up a business in the Dubai Free Zone can change a lot.
+The fee to dubai Free Zone company setup can change a lot.
 It depends on which Free Zone you pick, the type of license, what your business does, and what kind of office space you need.

 Office Space Depends on type: